frankboyu/src_analysis/sim/README.md

 ### Usage

-1. Test the simulation interactively on the command line
+1. To test the simulation or run small sample size of simulation interactively on the command line

     `sh run_test.sh`